 Muscle contraction occurs through a sliding- filament scheme similar to the one in skeletal muscles.
 But cardiac muscles are autorhythmic: Their contractions are controlled by pacemaker cells within the heart itself, although the ANS[ref]The autonomic nervous system, remember?[/ref] may signal the heart to speed up or slow down.
 The pacemaker cells cause a group of cells, called a functional syncytium, to auto-excite and create an action potential.
 This subject will be covered in the next chapter.

 Smooth muscles are not striated and contain no sarcomeres.
 They occur in many organs and body structures, including the digestive, urinary, respiratory, circulatory and reproductive systems, so they are quite wide-spread.
 They are fusiform in shape – thick in the middle and tapered at the ends.
 Their action is involuntary, triggered by hormones, the ANS and local conditions.

-They too contract through a system similar the sliding-filament scheme of skeletal muscles, but with important differences.
+They too contract through a system similar to the sliding-filament scheme of skeletal muscles, but with important differences.
 Smooth muscles possess no troponin-tropomyosin complex.
 In a process beginning with Ca++ ions binding to a protein called calmodulin, the myosin heads are activated by being phosphorylated.
 The heads crawl along the actin thin filament, which is attached at its ends to dense bodies, the smooth-muscle equivalent of Z discs.
 But this pulls on a network of intermediate filaments, which in turn contracts the whole fiber along its length, causing it to get shorter as it swells up in the middle.

 So muscles can contract because of energy from oxidative respiratioin (mostly) which uses input from food which comes from … plants — by photosynthesis.